-The Township of Tiny is advising drivers and residents to be cautious and drive to the
+The Township of Tiny is advising drivers and residents to be cautious and drive to the conditions of the road.
+Residents can help out by ensuring they:

-- do not park on any roadways/sidewalks to allow snow-clearing vehicles to do their work;
+- do not park on any roadways/sidewalks to allow snow clearing vehicles to do their work;

-- keep roadways clear (place garbage/bins on your driveway apron) during scheduled
+- keep roadways clear (place garbage/bins on your driveway apron) during scheduled waste collection

 Significant Weather Event